-Mary Celeste – A great mystery of history.
-For more than 100 years, many attempts have been being made to unravel it.
+For more than 100 years, many attempts have been being made to unravel the great mystery of American ship Mary Celeste.
 This 150-year-old incident is a subject of great curiosity among people till today.

 On 7th November, 1872, Mary Celeste, a 282-ton ship, set off from New York port to Genoa in Italy.
 The ship’s cargo contained 1700 barrels of industrial alcohol, which cost $35000 that time.
 On board were 10 people, which included ship’s Captain Benjamin Briggs, his wife Sarah, their 2-year-old daughter Sophia and 7 crew members.